 Kiso-Fukushima Station

-The town of Kiso is a gateway to the picturesque Kiso Valley and the popular Nakasendo hiking trail.
-The Nakasendo, which means “central mountain way”, is a historic highway between the cities of Kyoto and Edo (now Tokyo), which runs inland through the modern prefectures of Shiga, Gifu, Nagano, Gunma and Saitama.
-The section of the route that runs through the Kiso Valley is said to be particularly beautiful with many well preserved post towns, pristine forests, mountain views and old fashioned ryokan style inns in which to rest along the way.
+Kiso-Fukushima is in Kiso Town and is a gateway to the picturesque Kiso Valley and the popular Nakasendo hiking trail.
+The Nakasendo, which means “central mountain way”, is a historic highway between Kyoto and Edo, now Tokyo.
+The section of the route that runs through the Kiso Valley is particularly scenic, with well-preserved post towns, forests, mountain views and traditional ryokan inns in which to rest along the way.

 Shiojiri Station

-Within the city bounds of Shiojiri is the historic post town of Narai-juku, a Nationally Designated Architectural Preservation Site, which has many original Edo era buildings.
+Within the city bounds of Shiojiri is the historic post town of Narai-juku, an Important Preservation District for Groups of Traditional Buildings.
+Its streets retain traditional townhouses, many with forms dating from the late Edo period.

 Train time: 1 hour and 57 minutes